-There are plenty of immigrants in the U.S. who are ready to take the next step toward citizenship.
-If you’re a green card holder, it’s possible the next step in your journey involves passing a citizenship test and completing an interview.
+There are plenty of immigrants in the U.S. who are ready to take the next step toward citizenship, and we help them know what to expect.
+If you’re a green card holder and fit all the criteria, you can apply to take a United States citizenship test and complete an interview.

 During your naturalization interview, a USCIS Officer will ask you questions about your application and background.
 Your interviewer will do his or her best to find out your background and why you are seeking citizenship.

 There are multiple parts of your United States citizenship test that will assess your understanding of several different key areas.

 There are both written and verbal assessments of your English language skill level.
 The verbal portion contains three segments of a test meant to assess your skills in English – reading, writing, and speaking.
 That assessment will take place for the majority of the interview part of this process.